Health Savings Account & Flexible Spending Account

 - Made pre-tax — Ex: 401(k) contributions offered through an employer’s benefit plan

-Earnings in the account aren’t taxed.
+Earnings in the HSA aren’t taxed.
 Distributions you use to pay for qualified medical expenses are tax-free.

-- Can’t pay medical benefits until the deductible is satisfied — A medical plan that pays for certain items without regard to the deductible isn’t a qualifying HDHP.
+The plan generally doesn’t pay medical benefits until the deductible is satisfied.
+A medical plan that pays for certain items without regard to the deductible isn’t a qualifying HDHP.
 Items might include prescription drugs or office visits.

-However, exceptions exist for preventative or wellness benefits, like:
+However, exceptions exist for certain preventative or wellness benefits, like:

 - Basic health check-ups

 An HDHP must have a maximum annual out-of-pocket expense that you can incur — For 2022, the maximum out-of-pocket healthcare expenses are: